Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-gui-card.jpg" alt="Default GUI Card" style="width: 25%; height: 25%"></p>

-The default GUI card is a simple card with a card, a title, and a body.
-The card itself is shown (`v_show`) if the `ui_name` is the `active_ui`.
+The default GUI card is a simple card with a title, and a body.
+The card itself is shown (`v_show`) if the `ui_name` is the same as `active_ui`.
 We use the `VCard` to create the card, and the `VCardTitle` to create the card title, and the `VCardText` to create the space to add individual pipeline GUI components.
 The stylings for the card colors can be found at [Material Design](https://materializecss.com/color.html).

 ```python
 def ui_card(title, ui_name):